 Grandstand and Paddock - £17

 A: Please click here for directions about how to find us.

-A: Our website closes for ticket sales at midnight the night before raceday.
+A: Our website closes for ticket sales at midnight the day before raceday (e.g. Friday 23:59 when racing on a Sunday).
 All tickets that are purchased between 5 days prior and raceday will be put on a list for collection on the day.

 A: Plumpton stages races under the National Hunt code, which requires the horses to negotiate jumps.
 There are two types of jumps race; steeplechases, with four foot six inch high fences, and hurdles races, with smaller, three foot six inch high obstacles.
 Races at Plumpton are run from distances as short as about 2 miles, up to 3.5 miles.
 A day's racing at Plumpton will involve a mix of hurdle and steeplechases over varying distances.
 At some race meetings, the last race may be a National Hunt flat race, known as a 'bumper', which is a race involving no obstacles, intended to provide future jumpers with racecourse experience.